 Two pairs of shoes: One sturdy pair for in the field that you can get wet and muddy.
 One pair for evenings.

 Light weight rain jacket and rain pants.
 You don’t have to go all out here, but if we have some wet weather and it is not raining too hard we can still go out and get some good photos.
 I really suggest a rain jacket if nothing else.
 We have worn cut open Hefty bags as skirts and they work great when we did not have rain pants.
 The rain gear will keep you dry when walking in tall, wet grass.
-There’s, however, a good chance that we won’t need the rain gear.
-We have made numerous spring trips to Tuscany and so far we have had great weather on each trip.
+Montbell makes an excellent parka and pants that are extremely lightweight.

 Sweater or light jacket for possible chill on early morning shoots.
 A light layer underneath a rain jacket can be surprisingly warm.